MarcusHoltz/marcusholtz.github.io/_posts/2023-08-07-encryption-store-your-notes-anywhere-with-gocryptfs.md

 If you're using Nextcloud on Windows to sync your files.
 There are a few changes to make it more ... normal.

 - Uncheck:
-  * Nextcloud client > Settings > General > Advanced > "Show sync folders in Exploer's Navigation Pane"
+  * Nextcloud client > Settings > General > Advanced > "Show sync folders in Explorer's Navigation Pane"

 - Keep all files local